Chapter 27:

 The Heracle's Diary - My Story in Another World

-The car hummed quietly as it moved along the winding forest road.
-Zephyra was at the wheel, humming a tune to herself, while the three of us sat in the back.
+The car hummed quietly as it moved along the forest road.
 Bel, sitting in the middle, was peering out the window, his tail wagging slightly as the scenery zipped past.
-Luna, on the other hand, was as composed as ever, her hands folded neatly in her lap, her eyes focused straight ahead.
+Luna, on the other hand, was as composed as ever, her hands folded neatly in her lap.

 Zephyra glanced at me in the rearview mirror, a sly grin spreading across her face.